Red McCombs: Personal life and death

 McCombs was a reformed alcoholic, who could "handle his social drinking" until the age of 48, when overcome with convulsions he went into a five-day coma at a medical facility in Houston.
 McCombs said in a Christmas 2016 interview, "God was good to me and for whatever reason wanted me to live, because I was really dead when I left in 1975 to go to Houston on that medical plane.
 They told Charline, 'Go ahead and start making arrangements because we are losing him.'"
 McCombs said that he recovered and never again had a desire for alcohol.

 The McCombs Foundation has donated more than $118 million to charity.
 It is operated by his daughters, who work to keep overhead at a minimum.
 The foundation makes small donations too, such as $1,000 to Mothers Against Drunk Driving, which are rarely publicized.
 McCombs had said that he was a large donor to charitable causes because "it makes me feel so good about doing it."

+McCombs contributed $40,000 to Donald Trump's 2020 presidential campaign.

 McCombs was married to Charline Hamblin from 1950 until her death on December 12, 2019.
 McCombs died at his home in San Antonio on February 19, 2023, at the age of 95.